flumeapp/help.flumeapp.com/views/upload.md

 <p style="text-align: center; margin-top: 1em;"><img src="/views/assets/upload-cropping-resizetofit.png" width="50%" height="50%" /></p>

-If your selected photo exceeds the [aspect ratio requirements](//misc/upload-specifications.md), an extra <kbd>Resize to Fit</kbd> option appears in the image cropping view, with the ability to also choose a custom border color.
+If your selected photo exceeds the [aspect ratio requirements](//misc/upload-specifications.md), you can use the <kbd>Resize to Fit</kbd> option to resize the entire photo to fit inside a square, with the ability to also choose a custom border color.

 This ensures your landscape or portrait photos will not be cropped.